Reclaimed water is highly treated wastewater and can be used for irrigation and other uses to extend our water supplies.

 Reuse facilities are constantly monitored to ensure that only high-quality reclaimed water is distributed.
 This water is clear and essentially pathogen-free.

-Our Cooperative Funding Initiative program has contributed to more than 300 reuse projects to help communities develop reclaimed water systems.
-Our Regional Water Supply Plan describes a Districtwide reclaimed water long-term goal of 75 percent utilization of all wastewater treatment plant flows and 75 percent offset efficiency of all reclaimed water used.
+Our Cooperative Funding Initiative program has contributed to more than 350 reuse projects to help communities develop reclaimed water systems.
+Our Regional Water Supply Plan describes a Districtwide reclaimed water long-term goal of 75 percent utilization of all wastewater treatment plant flows and 75 percent efficiency of all reclaimed water used.
 It is recognized that future and system-specific potential opportunities may exist for utilization and efficiency to approach 100 percent through a variety of methods including, but not limited to, customer-base selection, project type selection and implementation of new technologies.
-Utilities within the District currently use more than 149 million gallons per day (mgd) (44 percent utilization) of reclaimed water to offset 102 mgd (68 percent offset efficiency) in traditional potable-quality water demands.
-Reuse over the next 20 years is anticipated to continue to grow to more than 373 mgd and result in more than 280 mgd in offsets.
+Utilities within the District currently use more than 157 million gallons per day (mgd) (46 percent utilization) of reclaimed water for 102 mgd (65 percent efficiency) in benefits to traditional potable-quality water demands.
+Reuse by 2035 is anticipated to continue to grow to more than 316 mgd and result in more than 221 mgd in benefits.

 The District has been recognized as a leader in the promotion and development of reclaimed water.